DEAR FRIENDS,

 Aftermath brought professional artists, activists, and students together to create a new work responding to Memorialize the Movement’s Night and Day exhibit of murals created in 2020 following the murder of George Floyd.

-The project put a student at the center of that work as a writer and performer, helping her find her voice as an artist and connect with working artists and activists in the community.
+The project put a St. Kate’s student at the center of that work as a writer and performer, helping her find her voice as an artist and connect with working artists and activists in the community.

 In partnership with Katie Leadership Impact, the piece was followed by a panel discussion and community conversation about racial justice, featuring the artists who worked on the piece and the executive director of Memorialize the Movement, Leesa Kelly.
 The panelists spoke directly to the audience and shared a strong call to action.